will093/will093.github.io/_posts/2019-09-13-javascript-pure-functions.md

 }
 ```

-All of the above functions are pure. `add` and `square` clearly do not have any side effects or side causes. `addThenSquare` is essentially just composed of these 2 pure functions, so it is also pure itself.
+`add` and `square` do not have any side effects or side causes and so are pure functions.

+For `addThenSquare`, things are not quite so clear cut.
+Technically, we could later redefine `add` or `square` to behave differently, and so `addThenSquare` cannot be considered pure in the formal sense.

+In practice, however, it would be unusual, and bad practice to redefine these functions.
+It is reasonable to assume that `add` and `square` will not be redefined, and so we will categorise `addThenSquare` as a pure function.

-# How and when to use pure functions in JavaScript?
+# How to use pure functions in your JavaScript application?

 Now that you understand what a pure function is, and the benefits of using pure functions, the question is how and when to use them in your code.

 Clearly, not every function you write can or should be pure.
+Without side effects, we cannot manipulate the DOM, update a database or make a HTTP request - in fact, by definition an application with no side effects has no observable output.

-It is usually best to organise your application in such a way that particular parts of your application handle side effects, while other parts are made up of pure functions.
+The key point is to organise your application in such a way that particular parts of your application handle side effects, while other parts are made up of pure functions.
+Side effects should not be sprinkled throughout your codebase, but should be delegated to a particular layer within your application.
+Patterns such as [redux](https://redux.js.org/introduction/getting-started) can help you with this.

-The most important thing is to be aware whenever you write a function of whether it is pure or not.
-By recognising this you will then be in a place to decide if the function would benefit from being pure, and if so, to ask yourself the right questions in order to make sure the function pure.

-* If the function mutates non-local state, can the state mutation instead be done by the caller, after the function call?

-* If the function's return value depends on a non-local variable, can I instead pass that variable to the function as an argument?

-As a final point, patterns such as redux offer a way to structure an application in a way that certain parts of the codebase (reducers and selectors) must only contain pure functions, while other parts may contain side effects/impure functions.

 # Conclusion